UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Small to medium-sized AV materials require additional housing into archival boxes, while larger formats do not require additional housing.

-#### AV items that do not require boxing
+#### AV items that do not require boxing:

-Small to medium-sized AV materials require additional housing into archival boxes.
-Larger formats that do not require additional housing include:

 **Audio:**

     - ¼” Open Reel Audio
     - ½” Open Reel Audio
     - 1” Open Reel Audio
     - 2” Open Reel Audio
     - Videotape formats used as audio, such as ADAT and VHS (PCM-F1)

 **Motion Picture Film:**

     - 35mm
     - 16mm
     - Super 8mm
     - 8mm
     - 9.5mm
     - Filmstrips

 **Open Reel Videotape:**

     - ½” Open Reel Video
     - 1” Open Reel Video
     - 2” Open Reel Video

 Proceed to [Shelving](#shelving) if you have any of the materials listed above.